Powerful performance feedback models and how they can help your company

 • Doing all the talking

-Keep in mind that your feedback won’t automatically be effective just because you have delivered it—you must make sure the receiver is even open to receiving it.
+Keep in mind that your feedback won’t automatically be effective just because you have delivered it—you must make sure the receiver is open to receiving it.
 It’s the package your message comes in that makes all the difference.

 Examples of feedback models